 Chariots were essentially the pride of the Ancient Egyptian army.
 According to archaeologist Joost Crouwel, chariots were not a sudden invention but were developed out of earlier vehicles that were mounted on disk or crossbar wheels.
 The early usage of chariots was mainly for transportation purposes, however, they were first used as a weapon by the Hyksos.
 Later when Ancient Egypt was at the peak of its wealth during the New Kingdom, the armies deployed swarms of heavily armed chariots during battle.
 The chariots, however, broke down a lot due to the uneven grounds, as a result, they were in constant need of repairs.
 The chariots were hence expensive and high maintenance weapons, but important nevertheless.

 The Ancient Egyptians used the chariots mainly for the archers.
 An archer would stand on the chariot and shoot arrows at the enemy.
-The chariot was essentially controlled by the driver a.k.a the charioteer.
+The driver a.k.a the charioteer essentially controls the chariot.
 Additionally, it was the charioteer’s job to ensure that the archer got the best shooting position.

 According to ancient battle records, the Egyptian army deployed large chariot formations of almost 100 teams.
 Moreover, the warriors riding on the chariot used a range of weapons including the javelin, the composite bow and khopesh.